-Net cash used in financing activities was \$1,150.2 million, \$1,029.9 million and \$881.3 million in 2015, 2014 and 2013, respectively.
-The increase in net cash used in financing activities for 2015 as compared with 2014 was primarily due to an increase in net common stock repurchases.
-Net common stock repurchases totaled \$510.5 million in 2015, as compared with \$404.2 million in 2014.
-The increase in net cash used in financing activities for 2014 as compared with 2013 was primarily due to an increase in net common stock repurchases.
-Net common stock repurchases totaled \$404.2 million in 2014, as compared with \$321.3 million in 2013.
+Net cash used in financing activities was \$1,360.7 million, \$1,150.2 million and \$1,029.9 million in 2016, 2015 and 2014, respectively.
+The primary use of net cash used in financing activities was funding net common stock repurchases and dividend payments.
+Net common stock repurchases totaled \$630.2 million, \$510.5 million and \$404.2 million in 2016, 2015 and 2014, respectively.
 The Company currently repurchases common stock at the stockholders' request in accordance with the terms of the ESPP, Directors Plan, 401(k) Plan and ESOP.
 The amount of common stock offered to the Company for repurchase is not within the control of the Company, but is at the discretion of the stockholders.
 The Company expects to continue to repurchase its common stock, as offered by its stockholders from time to time, at its then current value for amounts similar to those in prior years.
 However, with the exception of certain shares distributed from the ESOP, such purchases are not required and the Company retains the right to discontinue them at any time.